THE ANGEL'S STORY Chapter 21

 In 2008, I heard Bob Dole announce on television that our troops are being short changed!
 That made me mad… and then…. it made me curious!
 Why are our Vets being shortchanged?
 There are foundations all over the country, which exist to serve our Vets.
 So what’s the problem?
 I decided to find out.
-I called several of the big foundations and sure enough… Every one of them stated that they needed more money.
+I called several of the big foundations and sure enough… Every one of them stated that their biggest problem was that they did not have enough money!
+The little voice inside my head started telling me that: “This is your own damn fault and that you are doing something wrong and I am gonna find out what it is.”

 Research began.
-One of the first things I discovered is that most of the people who donate to our Veteran's organizations are at least, tangentilly related to the military.
+One of the first things I discovered is that most of the people who donate to our Veteran's organizations are at least, tangentially related to the military.
 So what's wrong with the rest of the country?
 Clearly they are not being reached!
+WHY?

 I started thinking that there must be a less expensive, more efficient way of raising dollars.
 This project needs to be moved to a front burner.
 There must be a way of getting each and every one of us, to know, that we the people, are a vital and important part of the American team and that it is our personal responsibility and individual support which is essential to keeping our country strong and free.
 Every one, and I do mean the whole country, should be chipping in.